charan00000/HistoreXFinal/README.md

 must use conda or other venv

-must generate and plug in google gemini api key into applicable files, and must create/download key.json for google cloud
+must generate and plug in google gemini api key into line 7 of generateScriptGemini.py files, and must create/download key.json from google cloud

 to run program: 'streamlit run frontEnd.py' in terminal